kubescape/kubescape.io/docs/use_cases/kubescape-3.0-secure-development-cluster.md

 #### **Scenario**

-The DevOps team at an innovative fintech company is gearing up to deploy a new blockchain-based payment application to their Kubernetes development cluster.
-Understanding the sensitivity of their application, they need to ensure the highest security standards are met to protect against potential breaches and compliance lapses.
+How to integrate Kubescape 3.0 into a development process to secure Kubernetes clusters, ensuring adherence to the highest security standards for your application, while fostering a proactive security culture within the DevOps team?

 ## Actions